L. Rafael Reif: Early life and education

-Research, teaching, and administration
+Career

-Reif joined the MIT faculty in January 1980 as an assistant professor of electrical engineering.
-He was promoted to associate professor in 1983, earned tenure in 1985, and became a full professor in 1988.
+Reif joined MIT in January 1980 as an assistant professor of electrical engineering.
+He was promoted to associate professor in 1983, received tenure in 1985, and was promoted to full professor in 1988.
 In 2004, he was named the Fariborz Maseeh Professor of Emerging Technology.
-His research centered on three-dimensional integrated circuit technologies and on environmentally benign microelectronics fabrication.
-Reif was director of MIT's Microsystems Technology Laboratories, then associate department head for Electrical Engineering in the Department of Electrical Engineering and Computer Science (EECS), MIT's largest academic department, and then served as EECS department head in 2004–2005.
-An early champion of MIT's engagement in micro- and nanotechnologies, Dr. Reif is the inventor or co-inventor on 13 patents, has edited or co-edited five books, and has supervised 38 doctoral theses.
+His research centered on three-dimensional integrated circuit technologies and on environmentally benign semiconductor device fabrication.
+Reif was director of MIT's Microsystems Technology Laboratories, then associate department head for Electrical Engineering in the Department of Electrical Engineering and Computer Science, and EECS department head from 2004 to 2005.

-As MIT's provost, he spearheaded an effort to promote online learning for both on-campus students and learners around the world.
-The effort paved the way for edX, a massive open online course provider that MIT and Harvard University co-founded in 2012.
-As of 2020, 24 million unique users have taken a class on edX.
+As MIT's provost from 2005 to 2012, Reif promoted online learning for students both inside and outside MIT.
+The effort led to the creation of edX, a massive open online course founded by MIT and Harvard University in 2012.

-In 2012, Reif was elected president of MIT succeeding Susan Hockfield the first woman in charge.

-Reif was named co-chair of the administration's Advanced Manufacturing Partnership Steering Committee "2.0," part of a continuing effort to maintain U.S. leadership in the emerging technologies that will create high-quality manufacturing jobs and enhance America's global competitiveness, on September 26, 2013.
+In 2012, Reif was elected president of MIT, succeeding Susan Hockfield.
+In 2013, Reif was named co-chair of the Obama administration's Advanced Manufacturing Partnership Steering Committee "2.0."

-To promote innovation in "tough-tech" science and engineering fields, in 2015 he presented an idea for an "innovation orchard," which would provide the space, mentorship, and bridge-funding for entrepreneurs to turn new science into workable products.
-The idea became the basis for The Engine, an accelerator aimed at fostering scientific and engineering breakthroughs.
+To promote innovation in "tough-tech" science and engineering fields, in 2015 he presented an idea for an "innovation orchard" to provide space, mentorship, and bridge-funding for entrepreneurs to commercialize new science.
+The idea led to the creation of The Engine.

-In speeches as early as 2017, Reif began describing what he saw as a need for education that pairs expertise in computing and another field to solve increasingly complex, interdisciplinary problems.
-In a 2019 Financial Times op-ed, he coined the term "AI bilingual," writing, "To prepare society for the demands of the future, institutions must equip tomorrow's leaders to be 'AI bilingual.'
-Students in every field will need to be fluent in AI strategies to advance their own work.
-And technologists will need equal fluency in the cultural values and ethical principles that should ground and govern the use of these tools."
+Beginning in 2017, Reif began to describe what he saw as a need for education combining expertise in computing and other fields.
+In a 2019 Financial Times op-ed, he coined the term "AI bilingual."
+In 2018, Reif announced the creation of the MIT Schwarzman College of Computing.

-In 2018, in response to the ubiquity of computing and the rise of artificial intelligence across disciplines, Reif announced the MIT Stephen A. Schwarzman College of Computing.
 The College aims to prepare students to harness the power of AI while weighing its ethical and social implications.